A Sonnet for Robert Whiteside

 That deeply wounds but does not let me die.

-For some will fall before their season's due.
+And some will fall before their season's due,

-Yet fall as the golden leaves of autumn lie?
+Yet fallen as the golden leaves of autumn lie?

 I shall keep faith with every passing day,